What does PUPPP stand for?

 The most reliably effective cure is simply to deliver your baby.
 PUPPP generally resolves soon after birth.
-But that PUPPP itchy rash can be vicious preterm, and you’re for sure going to require some symptomatic treatment well before delivery.
+But that itchy rash can be vicious preterm, and you’re for sure going to require some symptomatic treatment, such as oral steroids, well before delivery.

-- A combination of over-the-counter topical corticosteroids, like hydrocortisone creams, and oral antihistamines, such as Benadryl, will generally provide significant relief.
-When the itching is severe enough to interfere with sleep, a short course of systemic corticosteroids, like prednisone, can be helpful.
+A combination of over-the-counter topical steroids — like hydrocortisone steroid creams — and oral antihistamines — such as Benadryl — will generally provide significant relief.
+When the itching is severe enough to interfere with sleep, a short course of systemic corticosteroids — like prednisone — can be helpful.

 - Use moisturizers.
 Regular use of emollient lotions will help alleviate the dryness that contributes to the misery of PUPPP.